 Figure 4.
-Decadal TC counts for the NA off-seasons and decadal average SSTs (a), decadal TC counts for the NA off-seasons and decadal average AMO (b), decadal TC counts for the NA off-seasons and decadal average Correlation between Time and Dec-May averaged CC (c), correlation between Time and Dec-May averaged SST (C°) and the off-season TC tracks for the 1900-2019 period (d) and correlation between Time and Dec-May averaged CC (oktas) and the off-season TC tracks for the 1900-2019 period (e).
+Decadal TC counts for the NA off-seasons and decadal average SSTs (a), decadal TC counts for the NA off-seasons and decadal average AMO (b), decadal TC counts for the NA off-seasons and decadal average Correlation between Time and Dec-May averaged CC (c), correlation between Time and Dec-May averaged SST (C°) for the 1900-2019 period (d) and correlation between Time and Dec-May averaged CC (oktas) for the 1900-2019 period (e).

 The decadal off-season total TC count series for the WP basin closely resembles the increasing trend in GMST (Fig 5a).
 However, the WP basin experienced the highest count of off-season TCs in the 1960-69 decade, not in the more recent decades like the EP and NA basins.
 More importantly, if trend analysis for off-season TC counts is done from 1960-2019 in the WP basin, we find no statistically significant increasing or decreasing trend.
 However, it is important to note that four out of the five decades with most off-season TCs in the WP basin occurred after 1960.
 However, the 2010-2019 decade was identified as the period with the lowest total number of off-season TCs even though increasing trends in mean SST, GMST and CC continued (Fig 5a, 5d and 5e).
-Off-season TC tracks in the WP basin also correlate spatially with areas that show increasing trends in SST and CC (Fig 5d, 5e).
 The decreasing number of off-season TCs in the last two decades coincided with a negative phase of the IPO, which suggests that TC frequency in the WP basin is influenced by fluctuations in the IPO (Fig 5c), whose recent negative phase since 1998 resembles La Niña-like SST anomaly patterns (Zhao et.al, 2018).
 Even though most of the variability in off-season TC frequency in the WP basin can be explained by climate change trends in GMST, SST and CC, the rest of the variance in TCs is account by fluctuations in the IPO and ENSO teleconnections.

 Figure 5.
-Decadal TC counts for the WP off-seasons and decadal average SSTs (a), decadal TC counts for the WP off-seasons and decadal average AMO (b), decadal TC counts for the WP off-seasons and decadal average Correlation between Time and Dec-May averaged CC (c), correlation between Time and Dec-May averaged SST (C°) and the off-season TC tracks for the 1900-2019 period (d) and correlation between Time and Dec-May averaged CC (oktas) and the off-season TC tracks for the 1900-2019 period (e).
+Decadal TC counts for the WP off-seasons and decadal average SSTs (a), decadal TC counts for the WP off-seasons and decadal average AMO (b), decadal TC counts for the WP off-seasons and decadal average Correlation between Time and Dec-May averaged CC (c), correlation between Time and Dec-May averaged SST (C°) for the 1900-2019 period (d) and correlation between Time and Dec-May averaged CC (oktas) for the 1900-2019 period (e).